lukamiletic95/papers/Ideal and restrictive.md

 The idea provided here imposes restrictions that may hamper the performance of the algorithm.
 Primarily, system goes through different states, and is not constantly available to a *C* node.
 Client has to wait for the system to reach the appropriate state in order to respond with a requested validator set.
 Furthermore, the value used for *timeout* must be carefully chosen.
 It determines the time period throughout which a system can receive transactions from client nodes.
 The longer it is, the more clients can send their transactions before a consensus instance is initiated.
 This algorithm also makes a *C* node possibly have to re-send its transaction, in case it hadn't reached any of the *V* nodes.

 However, it most certainly eliminates the overhead problem that exists in the current solution used in Tendermint.
 First of all, not even all *FN* nodes receive the transaction.
 Instead, only the ones that will propose it in a future consensus instance are actually provided with it.
-Even if it were only a single node, the *T* will still be executed at some point.
+Even if it were only a single node that receives it, the *T* will still be executed at some point.
 Distributing a *T* to multiple *V* nodes only increases the chances of *T* being executed sooner.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTI4MTIyNjM0LC05NTQwMjM2MTksMTYxMz
+eyJoaXN0b3J5IjpbMjEyNzgyMjE4NiwtOTU0MDIzNjE5LDE2MT
-kxMTIyMSwyNTU1NTg2OTQsLTE3MDM2MDYyMjcsLTc4NDQwMDA0
+M5MTEyMjEsMjU1NTU4Njk0LC0xNzAzNjA2MjI3LC03ODQ0MDAw
-NiwtNDk2OTgwNjIzLC0xMjA5MDE2MjI5LDEwMDExNjU0NTksLT
+NDYsLTQ5Njk4MDYyMywtMTIwOTAxNjIyOSwxMDAxMTY1NDU5LC
-E3OTk1NjMyOTYsMTcyNzc2NTQxNCwtNTc3MDE5MjgwLDM4ODU0
+0xNzk5NTYzMjk2LDE3Mjc3NjU0MTQsLTU3NzAxOTI4MCwzODg1
-MjY0Miw2MTcyMzk1MywtMTcxOTM1MzU1Nyw4NDQ5NDAzMDEsLT
+NDI2NDIsNjE3MjM5NTMsLTE3MTkzNTM1NTcsODQ0OTQwMzAxLC
-kwODM4Mzc5LC05Mjg4NjYzMzldfQ==
+05MDgzODM3OSwtOTI4ODY2MzM5XX0=
 -->